 The days are getting longer, more brightness means better mood generally all round.
-However for many the January blues can continue for many way past the month of January itself, in fact many can feel the January blues the majority of the time.
 Feeling down, tired, unmotivated, apathetic, bored, sluggish, heavy and so can be as a result of a devitalised system.
 A lack of life within!
 Emotions, low self-worth and stress are huge factors too of course in all of these things but the purpose of this article is to address nutritional deficiencies and the massive benefits to be gained by going GREEN!!!!

 Unfortunately not many can say they buzz around with energy all day long, one reason I find for this with the people I work with is that they simply do not eat enough GREENS in their diet.
 We are conditioned to understand that green means “go” especially at traffic lights, Green is often used as an indicator for something to start etc.Well that’s because green is associated with vitality, Vibrancy, movement and lots of energy.

 When the sun shines, the plants absorb the energy from the sun and trap it in pigments in the form of chlorophyll, this is the green pigment which gives green plants their colour.
 So the more greens you eat the more energy you will have and the healthier you will be.In effect you are eating SUNSHINE!

 Green plants are filled with an abundance of valuable nutrients that your body requires for it to function at an optimum.